How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 |---|---|---|

-Australia's standard passport processing times are generally better than the US and UK.
-But they can still stretch during peak periods - and the Australian Passport Office recommends applying at least six weeks before you travel if you're going standard.
-Always check current times at passports.gov.au before applying.
+Australia's standard processing times are generally better than the US and UK, but they can still stretch during peak periods.
+The Australian Passport Office recommends applying at least six weeks before travel if you're going standard - check passports.gov.au for current times.

 Child passport applications are a different story.
 They're more complex and take longer than adult renewals, especially when parental consent requirements are involved.